Question: How much do architects earn?

 Job Outlook for Architects

 Architecture, like many other fields, has been profoundly affected by the economic slowdown and the drop in real estate values.
 Between July 2009 and November 2009, employment at American architecture firms dropped from 224,500 to 184,600, according to the US Department of Labor.
-And yet the US Department of Labor predicts that over the next ten years, employment of architects will increase more rapidly than the average for all occupations.
+By 2012, the number of jobs was down to 107,400.
+And yet the US federal government predicts that between 2012 and 2022, employment of architects will increase 17 percent—more rapidly than in other occupations.
 Projections about the job outlook for architects in the USA are published in the Department of Labor's Occupational Outlook Handbook.

 Salaries for Architects

 Many factors influence the salary an architect earns.
 Income varies greatly according to geographic location, type of firm, level of education, and years of experience.
 While published statistics can be outdated, they will give you a general idea of the salaries, wages, income, and benefits for architects.
-According to May 2011 US Department of Labor statistics, architects in the USA earn between $44,030 and $119,410 a year.
-Half of all architects earn more than $73,340 and half earn less.
-The mean annual wage is $79,300 per year, and the mean hourly rate is $38.13.
+According to May 2012 US Department of Labor statistics, architects in the USA earn between $44,600 and $118,230 a year.
+Half of all architects earn $73,090 or more and half earn less.
+The mean annual wage is $78,690 per year, and the mean hourly rate is $37.83.

 For more employment statistics, check out the DesignIntelligence Compensation and Benefits Survey (Order Online).
-This report draws data from approximately 460 practices that offer design services such as architecture, design-build, engineering, interior design, landscape architecture, urban design, and industrial design.
-More than 25,000 full-time staff are represented in the survey.
+This report draws data from hundreds of practices that offer design services such as architecture, design-build, engineering, interior design, landscape architecture, urban design, and industrial design.
+Thousands of full-time staff are represented in the survey.
+Some of the survey participants also take part in Discussion Forums such as Archinect, so you can ask specific questions.

 The DesignIntelligence Compensation and Benefits Survey is published every year and includes income projections, cost-of-living differentials, and information about benefits and perks.
 For the most current data, be sure to check the most recent edition.